10 Days of Prayer

 • Optional Outreach Challenge

-Outreach Challenge for Ten Days of Prayer
+Outreach Challenge for 10 Days of Prayer

 Jesus calls us not only to pray but also to serve the spiritual and physical needs of those around us.
 “For I was hungry and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took Me in; I was naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me” (Matthew 25:35, 36).